 Another factor in analyzing the storage volume is residence time, or the amount of time the wastewater is sitting stagnant.
-Storing wastewater for 17 hours as described is not recommended and comes with many challenges, including settlement of sludge, formation of H2S gas, and odor control issues.
+Storing wastewater for 17 hours as described is not recommended and comes with many challenges, including settlement of sludge, formation of H2S gas, and odor control issues due to the wastewater becoming septic.
 Per LOCSD request for storage, Stantec recommends holding wastewater for no more than 6 hours.
 This includes holding flow generated during low flow periods where it is expected that only 10% (12,400 gallons during buildout ADF) of the flow would accumulate.
-An additional wet well of the same size, hydraulically linked to the primary wet well would allow for roughly 10,000 gallons of storage which fits within the ROW, while maintaining pump cycling of less than 6 hours during buildout ADF.
+As previously established, it is impractical and not necessary to store a large volume of wastewater at the Santa Barbara LS and send during the low flow window to Solvang, but some additional storage is useful.
+An additional wet well of the same size, hydraulically linked to the primary wet well would allow for roughly 10,000 gallons of storage, while maintaining pump cycling of less than 6 hours during buildout ADF.
 A single pump would turn on 6 to 7 times during the high flow window and run for an average of 45 minutes.